WHYTEWYLL/aurora-models/models/descriptions/__overview__.md

 - [fact_logs](#!/model/model.aurora.core__fact_logs)
 - [fact_receipts](#!/model/model.aurora.core__fact_receipts)

+## **⚠️ Aurora Data Notes and Known Issues**
+Update: July 20, 2023:
+In onboarding Aurora data, our team has encountered several issues with data returned from the node.
+These are primarily associated with transactions that are either reverted or cancelled.
+At present, the node returns these transactions across multiple blocks and in different positions within the block at each time.
+This is uncommon, as the position should be constant.
+We may see pending transactions within a block on other EVMs, but on re-request the transaction would be finalized.
+These seem to be persistent across multiple blocks, even in subsequent requests.

+At present, these transactions are included in our data.
+They will have `null` fields like status, fee, and others that are typically derived from receipts.
+These transactions do not have receipts, so we can identify them through their lack of receipt data.

+Flipside is working closely with Near and Aurora to determine how this data should best be presented.

 ## **Data Model Overview**

 The Aurora models are built a few different ways, but the core fact tables are built using three layers of sql models: **bronze, silver, and gold (or core).**